 - Collection of non-home real property (NHRP) metrics: In FY 2020, we will assess the impact and evaluate the effectiveness of the project on improper payments.
 We use commercial records as a lead to determine whether an individual owns real property that does not serve as his or her principal place of residence and may be a countable resource.
 We will collect data to measure the outcomes, based upon suspension or denial of SSI benefits, of this electronic process. - Collaborate with partners to reduce improper payments: We will pursue additional data through a variety of sources (e.g., payroll providers, financial institutions, information providers, and other federal partners including the Department of Homeland Security) in coming years.
+Specifically, SSA will begin to actively check wages monthly through a payroll provider and after a thorough review suspend benefits more quickly in the SSI and DI programs, where appropriate.

-Summary of Progress - FY 2020 Q3
+Summary of Progress - FY 2020 Q4